Travel and Expatriation in Africa

 For a stay in Africa, it is highly recommended that you have your vaccination schedule up to date:

-Finally, there’s very little chance of you catching any of these diseases, so if you take every precaution there’s nothing to worry about.
+Finally, there’s very little chance that you’ll catch any of these diseases, so if you take every precaution there’s nothing to worry about.

 To discover Africa, we recommend that you visit the continent by dividing it into three parts:

 You should also choose your itinerary according to what you want to discover.
-All three geographical areas have their own cultural riches.
+All three geographical zones have their own cultural riches.
 For example, for a first trip to Africa, we recommend that you visit North Africa or Southern and East Africa.
-Central and West Africa is the least touristic of the three zones.
-To minimize local risks, it’s advisable to know exactly what to do in the event of a delicate situation, and therefore to have already traveled to a number of foreign countries.
+Central and West Africa is the least touristy of the three.
+To minimize local risks, it’s a good idea to know exactly what to do in the event of an emergency, and to have already traveled to a number of foreign countries.
 In Southern Africa, you can visit numerous natural parks where you can go on safari.
-You’ll also visit some of the world’s most beautiful natural spots, such as Cape Point in South Africa.
-If you choose to travel to North Africa, you’ll also be able to visit some breathtaking natural sites.
-But above all, you can visit numerous man-made religious, cultural and historical monuments such as the Great Mosque of Kairouan in Tunisia.
+You’ll also find yourself visiting some of the world’s most beautiful natural spots, such as Cape Point in South Africa.
+If you choose to travel to North Africa, you’ll also be able to visit breathtaking natural sites.
+But above all, you can visit numerous religious, cultural and historical monuments created by man, such as the Great Mosque of Kairouan in Tunisia.

 Below is a map showing three circuits that you can use as inspiration for your own: